-- a) mandatory social assessments to determine whether the said acquisition serves a larger public purpose or not; - b) requirement to ascertain the minimum land requirements for the purpose for which land is being acquired; - c) assessment of the impact of land acquisition on life, livelihoods, public infrastructure, common properties, customary rights and community assets of impacted communities and areas; - d) identification of steps to minimize any adverse or negative impacts of the acquisition; - e) social and economic cost-benefit analysis of the land acquisition to ascertain that benefits outweigh the costs; - f) livelihoods support for affected persons, including compensation and support for permanent or temporary relocation using realistic assessments; - g) detailed census and social impact assessment of affected families to map their socio-economic profile, potential losses or impacts; - h) special provisions for disadvantaged and vulnerable persons and households; mandatory settlement of compensation and assistance before actual land acquisition; - i) setting up of mechanisms for consultations, grievance redress and information disclosure.
+- 17. The 2013 Act and Rules 2014, 2015 include the following key provisions related to land acquisition, resettlement and rehabilitation: - mandatory social assessments to determine whether the said acquisition serves a larger public purpose or not; - requirement to ascertain the minimum land requirements for the purpose for which land is being acquired; - assessment of the impact of land acquisition on life, livelihoods, public infrastructure, common properties, customary rights and community assets of impacted communities and areas; - > identification of steps to minimize any adverse or negative impacts of the acquisition; - social and economic cost-benefit analysis of the land acquisition to ascertain that benefits outweigh the costs; - > livelihoods support for affected persons, including compensation and support for permanent or temporary relocation using realistic assessments; - detailed census and social impact assessment of affected families to map their socioeconomic profile, potential losses or impacts; - > special provisions for disadvantaged and vulnerable persons and households; mandatory settlement of compensation and assistance before actual land acquisition; - > setting up of mechanisms for consultations, grievance redress and information disclosure.